-For some, the Kedgwick might look surprising, unpredictable and wild at the same time.
-These are three words that perfectly describe this unique river.
+For some salmon lovers, the Kedgwick is surprising, unpredictable and wild.
+These three adjectives aptly describe this singular river.